babornkamp/data_vis_project/README.md

-## This is my first try at data vis
+## This is my first try at data visualization

 ### Getting Started;
-1. Get the data csv from [kaggle.com netflix-movies-and-tv-shows](https://www.kaggle.com/shivamb/netflix-shows)
+1. Get the data csv from [kaggle.com ramen-ratings](https://www.kaggle.com/residentmario/ramen-ratings?select=ramen-ratings.csv)

 2. Add it to the data folder